bidurdhakal/securegroup5/README.md

 ![Client Configuration](./assets/login.png)

-We have created some test users with admin priveledge.
+We have created some test users with admin privilege.
 The index page will prompt for a jid and password for login.
 Use the following credentials:
 ```sh
 Username: test1@s5
 Password: test1@s5